 Neil Fiore invented the technology of “Antischedule”.
 The bottom line is to make a schedule of rest and pleasant things.
-Literally mark in the schedule time for sleep, breakfast, road to work, lunch break, road to home, dinner with the family, the family’s affairs, reading, sports, watching movies etc. And left working hours free.
-So, it means to mark everything except of work.
+Literally mark in the schedule time for sleep, breakfast, road to work, lunch break, the road to home, dinner with the family, the family’s affairs, reading, sports, watching movies, etc. And left working hours free.
+So, it means to mark everything except for work.

 This schedule has a miraculous effect: you see how little time you actually have to work.

 Fiore also advises to split the working day into half-hour segments and mark them in the schedule only after the segment is completed.
 Then you have five minutes to relax and get back to work.
 Such a schedule allows to see that you’re moving forward, and not to be afraid.